And We’re Back.

 While sometimes there’s nothing more you want after a long day than to stand in the shower for twenty minutes, reducing your time under the spray is a great way to reduce your carbon footprint.
 Every minute spent with the shower on uses half a gallon of water, plus energy to heat and transport the water.
 Cutting down your showers by just one minute every day can save over 180 gallons of water annually.

-For the more dedicated of you, try saving water by turning off the flow while you shave and brush your teeth.
+For the more dedicated of you, try saving water by turning off the flow while you shave.
 You can also cut down on the energy each shower uses by turning down the temperature – or even taking them cold.
 The really hardcore among you can save even more water by attempting the “Navy Shower“, where you turn on the water only long enough to get wet and then rinse off.

 6. Wash On Cold